Gratheon/website/blog/2024-11-29 🛠️ Andmetorm hackathon.md

 - later we found another API https://ilmmicroservice.envir.ee/api_doc/#api-Forecasts-GetV1ForecastsModelforecastbylocation that could be used for weather data
 - We were practicing the pitch scenario and decided to show both the react app prototype to show off what is the vision as well as show that we did integrate real
-	- user receives an SMS alert on the phone
+	- user receives an SMS alert on the phone (we configured twilio API to send SMS to all of the mentors/judges)
-	- opens apiary view
+	- opens apiary view, sees there is an alert about high temperature (heat wave coming) or a high wind
 	-